The Top 6 Korean Shopping Apps

 The two main point cards I use are CJ ONE and HAPPY POINT.

-Since CJ is a conglomerate, you can get points or discounts using a CJ ONE card at CGV (movie theater), Olive Young (local cosmetic shop like Sephora), Twosome Place (café), Tous les Jours (bakery), VIPS (steakhouse) and so on.
+Since CJ is a conglomerate, you can get points or discounts using a CJ ONE card at CGV (movie theater), Olive Young (cosmetic shop like Sephora), Twosome Place (café), Tous les Jours (bakery), VIPS (steakhouse) and so on.

 You can sign up and receive a card at their affiliate stores or a mobile card through their app.

-Happy Point owned by SPC Networks is useful at restaurants.
+Happy Point owned by SPC Networks is great for F&B.

-They also have a brand day when you can get benefits like free donuts, coffee or size up (supersize) on specific days.
+They also have a brand day for benefits like free donuts, coffee or size up (supersize) on specific days.

 You can sign up and apply for a membership card on their official website.

-As I were shopping furniture and home appliances online (or on apps) after moving back to Korea, I noticed that most sellers were offering an “event”.
+While I was shopping for furniture and home appliances online (or on apps) after moving back to Korea, I noticed that most sellers were advertising an “event”.

-If you leave a review with a photo, they will send you a mobile (barcode) Starbucks coupon.
+If you leave a review with a photo, they’ll send you a mobile (barcode) Starbucks coupon.

 Since there’s no law prohibiting this in Korea, you’ll have to keep your eyes open and avoid “bought” reviews.